Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Methods

 In our analysis, we vary $j$ from $0$ to $0.5$ which corresponds to a maximum centrifugal force equal to $25\%$ of the gravitational force at the PNS boundary.
 The angular momentum at $50\%$ of the Keplerian rotation can be expressed as

-where $\Omega$ in the second equation is the angular frequency in the progenitor at a reference radius $r$.
-For reference, the strong magnetic field mentioned in \cite{Raynaud+2020} could be generated for $j\gtrsim 0.13$.
+which corresponds to an angular frequency $\Omega = 1.5 {~\rm rad/s}$ at a reference radius $r= 1000 {~\rm km}$ in the progenitor.
+For comparison, the strong dynamo branch described in \cite{Raynaud+2020} could be generated for $j\gtrsim 0.13$.
 Our hydrodynamical study neglecting magnetic fields assumes that dynamo processes are too slow to interfere.

+Angular momentum conservation leads to a uniform specific angular momentum in the stationary flow (Eq.~\ref{eq:ang_mom}).
+The profile of angular frequency is therefore

-Our input parameters and normalisation are similar to \cite{Fernandez+2014}, with the addition of stellar rotation.
-The dissociation parameter $\varepsilon$ corresponds to the fraction of kinetic energy of the incoming matter that is used to photo-dissociate the iron nuclei. $\varepsilon$ is expressed in units of the specific kinetic energy $v_{{\rm ff}0}^2/2$ associated to free-fall at the reference radius $r_{{\rm sh}0}$.
+In our model, the dissociation parameter $\varepsilon$ corresponds to the fraction of specific kinetic energy of the incoming matter that is used to photo-dissociate the iron nuclei. $\varepsilon$ is expressed in units of the specific kinetic energy $v_{{\rm ff}0}^2/2$ associated to free-fall at the reference radius $r_{{\rm sh}0}$.
 The Mach number is imposed so that $\mathcal{M}_1 = 5$ above the shock, without heating, rotation, or dissociation.
 The Bernoulli parameter is set to zero above the shock, and the adiabatic index is set to $\gamma=4/3$.
 The default values of the shock radius and the dissociation rate are $r_{{\rm sh}0} = 5 r_{\rm PNS}$ and $\varepsilon = 0$.
 For each figure, the value $r_{{\rm sh}0} = 5 r_{\rm PNS}$ is used and the only exception is the use of $r_{{\rm sh}0} = 3.2 r_{\rm PNS}$ for comparison in Figs.~\ref{rsh_rg(chi)} and \ref{disso_cool}.
-The value of $r_{\rm sh}$ specified in each figure corresponds to the shock radius taking into account the parameters $(A_{\rm h}, \varepsilon, J)$.
+This specific value is chosen such that the shock radius without heating coincides with the case with $(j,\varepsilon)=(0,0.3)$ and $r_{{\rm sh}0}=5 r_{\rm PNS}$.
+The value of $r_{\rm sh}$ specified in each figure corresponds to the shock radius taking into account the neutrino heating, dissociation and rotation associated to the parameters $(A_{\rm h}, \varepsilon, j)$.
 The shock radius decreases when dissociation increases.
 As the rotation or the heating rate $A_{\rm h}$ is increased, the shock radius increases (blue curve in Fig.~\ref{rsh_rg(chi)}) and the corresponding Mach number immediately above the shock decreases.